dstrzykalski/React-Portfolio/README.md

 ## Issues

 Project is Still in Progress
-It Atleast Displays the Ability to Start A React App And Call It in the Browser
+It Displays the Ability to Start A React App And Call It in the Browser

 ## Resources